-SustainSpace encourages the reuse of space technology to benefit sustainability endeavors in outer space and back on Earth, and in turn, for those endeavors to support futher space development.
+SustainSpace encourages the advancement of space technology to improve the endurance of endeavors in outer space, reuse that technology to improve life on Earth, and in turn, for those endeavors to support further space development.
 SustainSpace is both a blog and a product development firm.

 - Mark Ciotola, editor.
 Mark has experience with geosciences, aerospace, information technology, and policy.
 (JD, MBA, BA Physics, Grad Cert Space Sciences).

 - Olivia Mah, researcher.
 Olivia has experience with biostatistics, financial mathematics and information technologies (PhD, MS, MBA).

 This site focuses on high performance sustainability technologies, especially related to closed-loop life support, especially those that can be reused for sustainability purposes on Earth.
 Some coverage is also given to the use of remote sensing for sustainability purposes.